ntran119/data_projects/2023_Medical_Insurance/readme.md

 ## Main Insights

-During the exploratory data analysis, several noteworthy insights were uncovered.
-While examining for multicollinearity among variables, a strong positive correlation between smoking status and increased insurance charges was revealed in the correlation matrix.
-This indicates that individuals who smoke tend to have higher medical insurance costs compared to non-smokers.
+During the EDA, several noteworthy insights were uncovered.
+While examining for multicollinearity among features, a strong positive correlation between smoking status and increased insurance charges was revealed in the correlation matrix.
+This indicates that smokers generally pay more for medical insurance than non-smokers.

 ![CR_mat](figures/cor_mat.png)

 Additionally, other interesting associations were observed in the correlation matrix.
 For instance, a positive correlation was found between BMI and living in the southeast region, as well as between insurance charges, BMI, and age.
-These associations provide valuable insights into potential relationships between different variables in the dataset.
+These findings provide valuable hints into potential connections between different variables in the dataset.

 ![smoking_hist](figures/smoker_histogram.png)

 To further investigate the impact of smoking on insurance charges, the difference between smokers and non-smokers was visualized using a histogram.
-The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying higher insurance costs with higher variability.
-Furthermore, the means of both distributions were notably different, indicating a significant disparity in insurance charges between the two groups.
-This visual strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.
+The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying higher insurance costs.
+Additionally, the means of both distributions were notably different, which strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.

 A two-sample t-test (two-tailed) comparing the means of insurance costs between smokers and non-smokers was conducted to quantitatively assess the difference